Graffersid Blogs

 React.js is a popular library for building modern web applications, and it’s used by many popular websites and web applications.
 Here are some examples of well-known websites that use React.js:

-1. Facebook – React.js was originally created by Facebook to help them build their web applications, including the Facebook website itself.
+1. Facebook – React.js was created by Facebook to help them build their web applications, including the Facebook website itself.

 2. Instagram – Instagram, which is also owned by Facebook, uses React.js for its web interface.